tekacs/session-finder/session-finder.md

 Use the session-finder binary located at `~/.claude/support/session-finder/target/release/session-finder` for all session searches.
 This tool handles all the complex logic of finding, analyzing, and summarizing sessions.

+**IMPORTANT**: Always run `~/.claude/support/session-finder/target/release/session-finder --help` first to see the current available options, as the tool may have been updated with new features.

 ### Basic Usage:
 ```bash
 ~/.claude/support/session-finder/target/release/session-finder [search-terms]